unplugstudio/mezzanine-seminars/README.md

 - Create seminars with public and private content
 - Accept payments to grant users access to seminars
+- Use registration codes to give access to select user groups without paying
 - "Subject" (category) system to group seminars by topic
 - Allows attendees to fill out "post-seminar surveys" to provide feedback
 - CSV exports of seminar registrations